adamnew123456/SmallWM/ICCCM.markdown

  - `WM_STATE` is used to communicate to the client the state of the window - "withdrawn" (meaning closed), "normal" (meaning shown) and "iconic" (meaning hidden).
 SmallWM does not use this property.

  - `WM_ICON_SIZE` is used to communicate to the client the desired size of the window's icon.
-SmallWM does not use this property.
+SmallWM uses this property - it creates this structure with `XAllocIconSize` and then sets it for each client via `XSetIconSize`.